Desperately in need of a last-minute gochujang substitute? These best five backups will get you out of trouble.

 While there are so many things I love about Korean food, there is one ingredient in particular that I love: Gochujang.

-And while at its core it is comprised of fairly simple ingredients (red peppers, salt, malt powder), the process in putting it together can make it difficult to obtain.
+It is a sweet, spicy, and salty mix.
+All rolled into one thick, delicious sauce.
+While at its core, it is comprised of reasonably simple ingredients – red peppers, salt, malt powder – the process of putting it together can make it challenging to obtain.

 So what do you do if a recipe calls for it and you don’t have any at hand?

-Unfortunately, it is near impossible to replicate gochujang’s unique flavor.
-The authentic versions of this recipe ferment for months, which gives it its truly unique sharp and sweet taste.
+Unfortunately, it is nearly impossible to replicate gochujang’s unique flavor.
+The authentic versions of this recipe ferment for months, which gives it a genuinely unique sharp and sweet taste.

-However when in need there are some adequate flavors that, while not quite a like-for-like replacement, they do offer something different that will still contribute greatly to your recipe.
+However, when in need, there are some adequate flavors that, while not entirely a like-for-like replacement, do offer something different that will still contribute significantly to your recipe.

 What is Gochujang?

-Gochujang is a Korean fermented chili paste that has a savory, sweet flavor and can be used as an ingredient in a number of the country’s favorite dishes.
-Ingredients sometimes differ but it always contains glutinous rice powder or soybean powder as a thickener.
+Gochujang is a Korean fermented chili paste with a savory, sweet flavor and can be used as an ingredient in several of the country’s favorite dishes.
+Ingredients sometimes differ, but it always contains glutinous rice powder or soybean powder as a thickener.
 Its flavor is a combination of sweet, spicy, and salty with an underlying savory scent.

 Gochujang is one of Korea’s most popular condiments because its rich taste blends well with just about anything!
 Our homemade Gochujang recipe contains barley malt powder, rice syrup, and red pepper powder.
 We love making it, and it goes with everything.